Building a Culture of Consent and Community Care: Orientation Programs and First Year Learning Scaffold

 • Closing

-Neighborhood meetings are held a day or two after the Class Meeting in small groups within students' residential communities.
-The neighborhood meetings build students' skills - around consent, bystander intervention and support for survivors - for application in their residential communities, friend groups, and in their intimate relationships.
+Community meetings are held a day or two after the Class Meeting in Bruno Leader communities.
+The small group meetings build students' skills - around consent, bystander intervention and support for survivors - for application in their residential communities, friend groups, and in their intimate relationships.

 Objectives.
 First year students will be able to: